What To Do in the Middle of Nowhere

 The Dartmouth Outing Club (DOC), which is the largest student club on campus, also offers an extensive number of hiking trips each term.
 The White Mountains are virtually in our backyard—from climbing Mount Washington to Mount Moosilauke to Franconia Ridge, the options for exploration are limitless.
 In the winter, the DOC offers snow-hikes, providing students with the spikes needed to hike a mountain in subzero temperatures.

 Hanover has some epic local restaurants, and although Dartmouth dining is fantastic, sometimes it is fun to break out and go support local businesses.
 Dirt Cowboy Cafe is my favorite place to get coffee and baked goods in town—they are super fast and well priced.
-It's also fun to meet friends for a quick snack with the smell ofroasting beans wafting around you.
+It's also fun to meet friends for a quick snack with the smell of roasting beans wafting around you.
 The most iconic brunch location is, without a doubt, Lou's.
-Your classic college town diner, Lou's has everything from the "Big Green Breakfast" to an epic selection of sandwiches.
+Your classic college-town diner, Lou's has everything from the "Big Green Breakfast" to an epic selection of sandwiches.
 Their team is legendary, especially Becky, who has been working at Lou's for ages and remembers the names of her multitudes of loyal customers.
 Hanover also has its epic share of Asian food, which, as a student from Singapore, was exceptionally important to me.
 Sushiya has primarily Japanese and Korean food, while Han Fusion serves up some mean Chinese fare.
-Although it is no Din Tai Fung, Han Fusion's xiao long bao provide a little taste of home.
+Although it is no Din Tai Fung, Han Fusion's xiao long bao provides a little taste of home.
 It is always so fun to go with a ton of friends and fill up a booth at the end of a long week, sharing stories and laughs.
-Molly's is another student classic, and when parents visit, it's a go to.
+Molly's is another student classic, and when parents visit, it's a go-to.
 Their nachos are quite literally to die for while their mac 'n cheese is ranked as the best in New Hampshire.
 Certainly worth a visit.